jay-Anonymous/ContannaProductionApp/README.md

 To build the web version, use `flutter build web --base-href="/<some_path>/"` or use just `/`if you deploy to the root of the domain.
 The web app should be deployed to `https://my.domain.com/some_path/`.

-As of Flutter 2, web is supported on stable release, <https://flutter.dev/web> and a web version of app is available at <https://gregertw.github.io/actingweb_firstapp_web>.
-The support for packagaes has increased, and most of the functionality is now supported in the web version.

  See <https://flutter.dev/docs/get-started/web>.
 If you get errors, do `flutter clean`.